 The flowers are useful to bees in the honey industry.

 It is useful as a screen, windbreak or specimen plant and is suitable for coastal locations.
-It is drought tolerant.

 The flowers can be spectacular in some seasons.